indiebrain/futurist/README.md

   forking.
 Specifically, "...fork(2) is not available on some platforms like Windows and NetBSD
   4." [<sup>2</sup>](http://ruby-doc.org/core-2.3.0/Process.html#method-c-fork)
+* If the promise needs to manipulate the process hierarchy.
+For example, if the promise makes use of `Kernel#exec`; `Kernel#exec` forks a child process and replaces the current process with the newly forked process.
+This is problematic in the promise as it replaces the value resolving process.
 * The set of active futures at any given time is greater than the maximum number of file descriptors a user is allowed to open on the file system.
 This can be mitigated by processing the set of tasks